Best known for his performances as Jim Hacker and Jerry Leadbetter

 The creator of My Family talks about the show's early days and making it in the UK.

-Victoria Wood has built a career in comedy, on stage, screen and sitcom.
+Victoria Wood built an acclaimed career in comedy, on stage, screen and sitcom.

 Straddling the worlds of comedy and drama, Julie Walters is one of our best-loved stars.